BattlezoneScrapField/BattlezoneScrapField.github.io/README.md

 - Now, sit back and relax! 🏖️ _From here: a code reviewer will review your commits and changes to complete the merge.
 If your changes look great, your PR to `master` will be approved, which means your new branch `"dev-john-cooke"` will be squashed.
 A member of the team will create a new PR to merge your changes (that are now in `master`) into `prod`.
 This will trigger the automated deployment to GitHub Pages!_

 ## Credits 🛹
-- Website created and setup by [SirBrambley](https://github.com/LordBramster), and maintained by the Battlezone Community. 💖
+- Website created/setup by [SirBrambley](https://github.com/LordBramster), and maintained by the Battlezone Community. 💖
 - Special thanks to [F9Bomber](https://github.com/HerndonE), [Nielk1](https://github.com/Nielk1), [AI_Unit](https://github.com/JJ173), and all contributors that helped get this project started. 💫